Wolfiporia extensa: Uses

 The tubers were reportedly eaten by some Native American tribes.
-In China, it is used as traditional medicine and to make fuling jiabin, a kind of snack.
+In China, it is used as traditional medicine and to make fuling jiabing, a kind of snack.

 Botanical extract

 The species is a source of triterpenoid compounds, pachymic acid, polysaccharides, choline, and histidine which has been the object of scientific study based upon the mushroom's role in traditional Chinese medicine.